What is a non-lucrative visa for Spain? How to get one as a British citizen and why it may be the answer to retirement in Spain

 The Golden Visa also brings the advantage of enabling the possibility of working in Spain as it includes the option of work authorisation.

-Get assistance from Giambrone’s Spanish immigration lawyers
+Get assistance from Giambrone and Partner’s Spanish immigration lawyers

-Giambrone’s Spanish immigration lawyers can guide you through the process to proceed trouble-free.
+Giambrone and Partners' Spanish immigration lawyers can guide you through the process to proceed trouble-free.

 Our Spanish immigration lawyers can advise and guide you through the entire procedure of applying for both visas.
 We will advise you on the viability of your application from the onset and ensure that the accompanying documentation is valid and free from complications for the avoidance of rejection.
 We can answer any questions you may have about making an application.